cncf/hugo-netlify-starter/README.md

+# :warning: This template is ARCHIVED.

-# CNCF Hugo Starter
+# ~CNCF Hugo Starter~

-This repository contains a boilerplate static site generator setup for creating CNCF documentation projects.
-We strongly recommend using this setup (it helps us help you and your project!), but none of the technologies in the stack are strictly required.
+~This repository contains a boilerplate static site generator setup for creating~ ~CNCF documentation projects.
+We strongly recommend using this setup (it helps us~ ~help you and your project!), but none of the technologies in the stack are~ ~strictly required.~

 The starter uses the following: